PackeTsar/meraki-cli/README.md

 ## Getting and Using your API Key

 Meraki-CLI is command-line driven and once installed can be run with the command `meraki`.
-Once you have installed Meraki-CLI, you can see the command guide by running the command by itself.
+Once you have installed it, you can see the command guide by running the `meraki` command by itself.

-In order to operate Meraki-CLI you need to input your Meraki API key using one of two methods:
+In order to operate the CLI you need to input your Meraki API key using one of two methods:

-1. Saving your API key as an environment variable using:
+1. Saving your API key as an environment variable (recommended):
     - **Windows**: `set MERAKI_DASHBOARD_API_KEY=12345`
     - **MacOS/Linux**: `export MERAKI_DASHBOARD_API_KEY=12345`
     - Once saved as an environment variable, you don't need to use the `-k` option when running commands